Tom Lowery: Portsmouth

 On 5 August 2022, Lowery joined League One Portsmouth on a three-year contract, making his Pompey debut as a second-half substitute in a 3–0 EFL League Cup first round win at Cardiff City on 9 August 2022.
 During his 10th appearance, on 17 September 2022 against Plymouth Argyle, Lowery suffered a hamstring injury which ruled him out of League action until March 2023.
 In the opening game of the 2023–2024 season on 5 August 2023, Lowery suffered a torn meniscus in his knee, requiring surgery and a lengthy recovery period, eventually returning to the first team in January 2024.

 Crewe Alexandra (loan)

 On 30 January 2025, Lowery returned to Crewe Alexandra on loan for the remainder of the 2024–25 season, making his first appearance in Crewe's 1–1 draw at Harrogate Town on 1 February 2025, and scoring a penalty in a 3–0 victory over Barrow at Gresty Road on 22 February 2024.

 He was released by Portsmouth upon the expiration of his contract at the end of the 2024–25 season.

 Kilmarnock

 On 7 July 2025, Lowery joined Scottish Premiership side Kilmarnock.
+He scored his first goal for the club on 12 May 2026, in a 3–1 win over Dundee that secured the club's Premiership survival.